 - Save and backup files; purge old files

-Don’t get caught in a cycle of bad habits that will only see your improved technology misused — take this as an opportunity to change your ways as well as your tech.
+Don’t get caught in a cycle of bad habits that will only see your improved technology misused — when making any sort of change, take it as an opportunity to change your ways as well as your tech.
 After all, your technology is only as effective as the people who are operating it allow it to be.
 Make sure that beneficial processes and procedures are established, and that those sitting in the drivers’ seats receive the training they need to help your new technology engine achieve peak performance.

-For more than 25 years, FPA Technology Services, Inc. has worked with portfolio management systems and have provided investment advisors with quality, trusted service.
-If your company is ready for an upgrade and are looking for your technology partner, check out our free guide: Investing in High Net Worth Clients: The LA Investment Advisor’s Guide to Using Technology to Manage and Grow Your Firm.
+For over 25 years, FPA has focused on working with LA Registered Investment Advisors as their trusted IT Service Provider.
+If your company is looking to upgrade your technology, check out our free guide: Investing in High Net Worth Clients: The LA Investment Advisor’s Guide to Using Technology to Manage and Grow Your Firm.

 What technology changes is your firm looking to make in the near future?
 What questions do you have?
-Please share your thoughts and experiences in the Comment field below.
+Please share your thoughts and experiences in the Comment field below or shoot me an email if you'd like to discuss things further.